What I Saw at the Capitol Riot

 The people atop the scaffolding call through megaphones for those on the ground to push forward.
 (They, of course, are quite content to stay right where they are.)
 Some do push against the police barriers, but there’s little effort to actually get through.
 Nonetheless, the front is rowdy, and crowd control measures—CS gas and pepper balls, mostly—are used liberally up there.
 The man who takes the brunt of the first pepper ball pulls back from the front, resting for a moment a few feet to my right.
-His face is red, his eyes burnt red and wet with tears.
+His face is flushed, his eyes burnt red and wet with tears.
 He’s lost interest in the cause: “I’m taking a fucking cab home, and nobody follow me.”
 (This is a big dude, too—one I wouldn’t want to mess with.)

 The strong smell of cigarettes (and a few cigars) gives way to a different kind of smoke, and an older lady—wandering through the crowd looking for a lost phone—scolds the lot of us: “Stop smoking pot.”

 A few minutes later, the police try to push the barrier out, swinging billy clubs and shooting pepper spray as they break into the crowd.
 They seem successful for a few seconds, but are quickly pushed back to the original line.
-A kind of détente is reached, with pepper and gas fired at the barrier from the steps whenever anybody up front gets a little too rowdy.
+A kind of détente is reached, with pepper and gas fired at the barrier from the steps whenever anybody up front gets a little too rambunctious.

 Then, a miscalculation: either by an accident of the wind or a deliberate choice, the police fire CS gas not at the barrier and the militant vanguard, but back into the body of the crowd.
 It hits me where I’m standing—I’ve placed myself carefully, close enough to see the action but far enough (I thought) not to be in it.
 I try to shield my face with my jacket, but all I manage to do is trap the gas that’s already gotten to me.
 (CS gas, a common tool for crowd control, hurts like hell for a couple minutes but doesn’t do any real damage.)
 When I pull my head back out, the environment has noticeably changed.
 The deep volley is taken as a provocation, and protestors swell forward from around me and behind me.
 In a matter of seconds, the barrier is down.
 The barricades themselves (cheap metal) are kicked apart and the vertical bars piled up as weapons or projectiles.
 Things escalate steadily, if slowly.
 The scaffolding on each side—a few brave souls had climbed up earlier, only to be chased off by Capitol Police—fills completely.
 The police pull back and form a new line before disappearing from sight completely.